petermchale/trfermikit/README.md

 `trfermikit` has been optimized to finds SVs in a user-supplied set of tandem repeats.

-## trfermikit is more sensitive than manta
+## Impact

+We designed `trfermikit` to pick up SVs that `manta` missed.
-We assessed the performance of `trfermikit` and `manta`, in both cases relative to a long-read benchmark callset.
+We then assessed the performance of `trfermikit` and `manta`, in both cases relative to a long-read benchmark callset.
 Results can be found [here](evaluate-calls/evaluate.ipynb).

 ## How does it work?